nomaba/NomabaTech/README.md

-Why have a read me when you can read the code
+Why have a read me when the code isnt for you to read